-Jaime is an exceptional producer and we have known about his coffee for years.
-Now that he is working with Monkaaba, we finally have the opportunity to work with his coffee.
-In the cup we find lovely articulated fruits of plum and blueberry, excellent brown sugar sweetness, and lively tropical acidity.
+Jaime is an exceptional producer whose coffee we have known about for years.
+Now that he is working with our friends at Monkaaba, we finally have the opportunity to carry his coffee.
+In the cup we find lively tropical fruit, lemon-lime acidity, lovely articulated plum, and blueberry.

 Muralla, San Agustín, Huila

-Hand picked at peak ripeness every three weeks.
+Hand-picked at peak ripeness every three weeks.
 Floated to further remove defects.
-Held in cherry to ferment for 15 hours.
+Held in-cherry to ferment for 15 hours.
 Depulped.
 Dry fermented in sealed bins for 42 hours.
 Washed.
-Dried on raised beds for 25 days until moisture reaches ~10.5%.
+Dried on raised beds for 25 days until moisture content reaches ~10.5%.

-Jaime is a multi-generational coffee grower who began working at his father’s side for 3,500 COP/day ($.84 USD today).
-Through the collection of this money, he branched out and bought a small farm of his own at the age of 23.
-To get the farm up and going, he worked 2 days on his farm and 3 days on on his neighbors’ farms.
-Once his farm was established, he managed to navigate the extremely volatile coffee market of the early 2000’s, and joined an incredible group of produces called Los Naranjos, where he found very good access to specialty markets and relative economic stability.
-However, his coffee was always blended with that of the other produces of the group.
-As close friends with Esnaider Ortega and the Ortega-Gomez family, Jaime was instrumental in the early days of the Monkaaba Project.
-We continue to be honored to work with these incredible producers and their coffees.
+Jaime is a multi-generational coffee grower who began working at his father’s side for 3,500 COP per day ($.84 USD today).
+By collecting this money, he was able to buy a small farm of his own at the age of 23.
+To get the farm up and running, he worked two days on his farm and three days on his neighbors’ farms.
+Once established, he managed to navigate the highly volatile coffee market of the early 2000’s, and joined an incredible group of producers called Los Naranjos, where he found excellent access to specialty markets and relative economic stability.
+With Los Naranjos, however, his coffee was always blended with that of the other producers of the group.
+As close friends with Esnaider Ortega and the Ortega-Gomez family, Jaime was instrumental in the early days of the Monkaaba project, and we can now work with his coffees as unique separated lots.